 Remember, you can easily find hemp oil on Amazon, such as those linked images below.
 For organic CBD oil, here’s what we use:

-We use CBD oil for our 14 y/o dog—Zoya’s—tremors and it definitely works.
+We use CBD oil for our dog, Zoya, who at 15, is mostly blind and deaf now.
+The day we started giving her CBD oil for tremors she was having, the tremors stopped.
 When we forget to give it to her, the tremors come back.

 🤔Warning… she does seem to get the munchies. 😀